Contact Info

 Quantitative Methods*

-- Minor: Students must satisfactorily complete (with a grade of B+ or better) at least three methods courses, including the required sequence (POLSCI 5690 Quantitative Political Methodology I and POLSCI 5695 Quantitative Political Methodology II) and an additional elective methodology course authorized by the Quantitative Methods Committee.
+- Minor: Students must complete (with a grade of B+ or better) the quantitative methods sequence (POLSCI 5690 Quantitative Political Methodology I, POLSCI 5695 Quantitative Political Methodology II, and POLSCI 5063 Causal Inference ).

 According to the Probation and Dismissal Policy, if a student fails to meet field requirements as a result of grades or for other reasons by the end of their fourth semester, they will be placed on probation for one semester.
 Failure to meet the field requirements by the end of that probationary semester results in dismissal from the program.